Dahlia Sin: Career

-Dahlia Sin competed on the twelfth season of RuPaul's Drag Race.
+Dahlia Sin began performing in drag in 2012 and competed on the twelfth season of RuPaul's Drag Race.
 She was the first contestant to be eliminated.
+Her drag name originates from the Black Dahlia murder and the seven deadly sins.

+In 2025, she appeared alongside Aja and Kandy Muse as backup singers for Amyl and the Sniffers’ performance on The Tonight Show Starring Jimmy Fallon.

 Personal life

-Dahlia Sin is originally from Los Angeles and lives in New York City.
+Dahlia Sin is originally from Clarkston, Michigan and grew up in Brooklyn, New York and Phoenix, Arizona and currently lives in New York City.
 She has described herself as a "tattooed beauty doll", and was previously a club kid and sex worker.